GianMicheleBravo/3D-extinciton-map-software-for-astronomy/README.md

 To help simplify the project, the following streamlined function have been defined:
 ## extinctionSmallMap( coords, output=full, steps=100 )
 This function uses a 3kpc x 3kpc x 0.8 kpc extinction map and is centered at Earth, where it is assumed that the observer also is.
+This function is equal to **extinction(coords,smallMap)**.
 ## extinctionMediumMap( coords, output=full, steps=100 )
 This function uses a 6kpc x 6kpc x 0.8 kpc extinction map and is centered at Earth, where it is assumed that the observer also is.
+This function is equal to **extinction(coords,mediumMap)**.
 ## extinctionLargeMap( coords, output=full, steps=100 )
 This function uses a 10kpc x 10kpc x 0.8 kpc extinction map and is centered at Earth, where it is assumed that the observer also is.
+This function is equal to **extinction(coords,largeMap)**.

 The advantages of the larger maps is that more stars are contained within them.
 The disadvantage is that precision is reduced and error is increased.